biocore/qiime/doc/scripts/group_significance.rst

-**Find which OTUs have the highest probablilty of being differently represented depending on the sample category 'diet' using a G test:**
+**Find which OTUs have the highest probability of being differently represented depending on the sample category 'diet' using a G test:**

 ::